CubeVic/My_notes/docs/Django tutorial - part 01.md

-## Verify Django is installed and what Version are we using
+# Verify Django is installed and what Version are we using.

 to verify which version are we using we can use;